 Oman is not as remote as you might think (an hour’s flight from Dubai and Abu Dhabi) and is still wonderfully traditional retaining its heritage and culture with stunning scenery ranging from golden sand dunes to rugged wadi (gorges) and ship-wreck dives in the ocean.

-You’ll see camels roaming freely (once you get out of the capital Muscat) and frankincense smouldering away at the local souks.
+In Oman you’ll see camels roaming freely (once you get out of the capital Muscat) along with frankincense smouldering away at the local souks.
 The food is delicious (think a combination of Turkish dips and kebabs, Indian breads and curries) and you’ll be sober unless you bring duty free or are staying in hotels where alcohol is allowed to be served.

-If you’re planning a trip, whether as a stopover to Europe or your final destination, here are my 5 must-sees:
+If you’re planning a trip, here are my 5 must-sees in Oman: